laurenemilyto/lauren-to/README.md

 Diverse background in analytics, user experience design, end-user training and management consulting.

-Growing fruits and veggies :tomato:, playing tennis :tennis:, and catching live music :guitar: in my freetime.
+In my freetime, growing fruits and veggies :tomato:, playing tennis :tennis:, and catching live music :guitar:.

 Feel free to reach out to me at laurenemilyto@gmail.com